jevakallio/jest-clean-console-reporter/README.md

 - A predicate function that's called with `match(message, level)` where
   - `message` is the full console message
   - `level` is the log level (error, warning, log etc..).
+  - `origin` is the stack trace string for this error.
+Useful if you want to ignore all errors from a certain library, for example.
+Note that this string can contain newlines, so any regexes used to match it should use the `/g` flag.
   - To match this message, the predicate may return any truthy value.

 Rules are matched in order, from top down.
 A message that is not matched by any rule will be displayed in the Jest test output as normal.